TomWaterton/sandbox/markdown-syntax-simple.md

 ## Markdown - basic syntax
-(I'll use the following format: heading / Markdown syntax / how this is then rendered)
+(In this document I use the following format: heading \> Markdown syntax \> how this is then rendered)

+---

 #### Headings
 ```